Buffalo, NY - Some of the best advice Steve Stoute ever received came from his father.

 “I chose Seton because it was Catholic and because it was in an urban environment, which afforded plenty of experiential learning opportunities connected to the city, and the business and civic communities,” he says.

-The distinctiveness of being Catholic and urban are predominantly what attracted Stoute to Canisius College – and the president’s position.
+The distinctiveness of being Catholic and urban are predominantly what attracted Stoute to Canisius University – and the president’s position.

 He learned of the school’s search for a president while in his fourth year as chief of staff and vice president for strategic initiatives at Chicago’s DePaul University.
 In these roles, Stoute interfaced with nearly every institutional division including academic affairs, advancement, enrollment management, finance and athletics.
 When Covid-19 hit in March 2020, Stoute helped lead the nation’s largest Catholic university through its transition to online learning and spearheaded new student support initiatives.